AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/silent-flow/README.md

 #### **Client Secret**

-If your AzureAD app registration is configured as a Confidential Client Application, you'll have to add a `clientSecret` attribute to the configuration and change the `PublicClientApplication` object in the sample's `index.js` file into a `ConfidentialClientApplication` object.
+If your AzureAD app registration is configured as a Confidential Client Application, you'll have to add a `clientSecret` attribute to a `.env` file and change the `PublicClientApplication` object in the sample's `index.js` file into a `ConfidentialClientApplication` object.

 This secret helps prevent third parties from using your app registration.
-Click on `Certificates and Secrets` in the left nav.
+1. Click on `Certificates and Secrets` in the left nav.
-Click `New Client Secret` and pick an expiry.
+1. Click `New Client Secret` and pick an expiry.
-Click the `Copy to Clipboard` icon, and add the secret to the config object in `./config/customConfig.json`.
+1. Click the `Copy to Clipboard` icon, add this client secret to the `.env` file as `CLIENT_SECRET`.

 **silent-flow/config/customConfig.json**
 ```json